chenAsaraf/DNA-mutation-report/README.md

 python3.6 run_compare_tissues helathy_file_path tumor_file_path output_prefix(optional) test(optional) test_num(optional)
 ```
 The parameters are:
-*helathy_file_path, tumor_file_path - contigs file in FASTA format
+* helathy_file_path, tumor_file_path - contigs file in FASTA format
-*test - this variable designed to assist in the software
+* test - this variable designed to assist in the software
          development process.
 If 'test' argument exist then the
          software will only run up to test_num contigs.
-*test_num - int (optional) this parameter used only in case 'test' argument
+* test_num - int (optional) this parameter used only in case 'test' argument
                exist

+## Results: